akpw/reny/README.md

 A lightweight but powerful filesystem visualizer, batch renamer and organization CLI tool.

 ## Background
 `reny` was originally created as the `renamer` component inside the larger [`batchmp`](https://github.com/akpw/batch-mp-tools) suite.
 It was spun off to provide a pure-filesystem organizing tool without media dependencies.
-Apart from customazible visualization of trees, it can also re-organize and modify them with surgical precision.
+Apart from customizable visualization of file trees, it can also re-organize and modify them with surgical precision.

 ## Installation
 From the [PyPI package](https://pypi.org/project/reny) using standard `pip`: